enmasseio/babble/README.md

 The function `Babbler.connect(bus)` accepts a message bus interface.
 This interface must be an Object with the following functions:

-- `connect(params: {id: string, message: function, connect: function}) : string`
+- `connect(params: Object) : string`
-  The function connect will be called by the Babbler with an object having the following parameters:
+  The function `connect` will be called by the Babbler with an object having the following parameters:
   - `id` the id of the babbler itself.
-  - `message` the callback function to deliver messages for this peer.
+  - `message` the callback function to deliver messages for this babbler.
     This function must be invoked as `message(msg : *)`.
   - `callback` an optional callback function which is invoked when the connection is established.
+  The `connect` function must return a token which can be used to disconnect again.

 - `disconnect(token: string)`
   Disconnect from a message bus. `token` is the token returned by the `connect` function.

 - `send(id: string, message: *)`
-   Send a message to a peer.
+   Send a message to a babbler.

 ### Protocol